-Meat is plentiful, cheap and generally excellent: steak forms the mainstay of the pub-counter meal and of the ubiquitous barbie, as Australian an institution as you could hope to find: free or coin-operated barbecues are in car parks, campsites and beauty spots all over the country.
-As well as the usual beef, chicken, lamb and pork, wallaby, emu and buffalo may be served, but the most common “unusual” meats are kangaroo (or wallaby) – a rich, tender and virtually fat-free meat – and occasionally crocodile, which tastes, inevitably, like a mix of chicken and pork and is at its best when grilled.
-On the coast, there’s tremendous seafood – prawns and oysters, squid, mud crabs, lobster and yabbies (sea- and freshwater crayfish) – and a wide variety of fresh- and seawater fish.
+Meat is plentiful, cheap and generally excellent in Australia: steak forms the mainstay of the pub-counter meal and of the ubiquitous barbie, as Australian an institution as you could hope to find: free or coin-operated barbecues are in car parks, campsites and beauty spots all over the country.
+As well as the usual beef, chicken, lamb and pork, wallaby, emu and buffalo may be served, but the most common “unusual” meats are kangaroo (or wallaby) – a rich, tender and virtually fat-free meat – and occasionally crocodile, which tastes, inevitably enough, like a mix of chicken and pork, and is at its best when grilled.
+On the coast, there’s tremendous seafood – prawns and oysters, squid, mud crabs, lobster and yabbies (crayfish) – and a wide variety of fresh- and seawater fish.
 Flathead is a mainstay, flake is gummy shark, trumpeter and blue-eye is good and barramundi has a reputation as one of the finest, but is easily beaten by sweetlips or coral trout.

 Fruit is good, too, from Tasmanian cherries and pears to tropical bananas, pawpaw (papaya), mangoes, avocados, citrus fruits, custard apples, lychees, pineapples, passion fruit, star fruit and coconuts – few of them native, but delicious nonetheless.
-Vegetables are fresh, cheap and good, and include everything from pumpkin, European cauliflowers and potatoes to Chinese bok choy and Indian bitter gourds.
-Note that aubergine is known as eggplant, courgettes as zucchini and red or green peppers as capsicums.
+Vegetables are similarly good, with everything from pumpkin, cauliflowers and potatoes to bok choy and Indian bitter gourds available.
+Note that in Australia aubergine is known as eggplant, courgettes as zucchini and peppers as capsicums.

-Vegetarians are better served than you’d expect of meat-centred Australia, in the cities at least, where veggie cafés have cultivated a wholesome image that suits Australians’ health-conscious nature.
-Similarly, you’ll find organic products and gluten-free breads are almost standard.
+Vegetarians and vegans are better served than you might expect of meat-centred Australia, at least in the cities, where veggie cafés have cultivated a wholesome image that suits Australians’ health-conscious nature.
+Similarly, you’ll find that organic products and gluten-free breads are almost standard.
 In the country, things are trickier, but most restaurants will have one vegetarian option at least.

-A word on eskies – insulated food containers varying from handy “six-pack” sizes to sixty-litre trunks able to swallow a weekend’s worth of food or beer.
+A quick word on eskies: these insulated food containers vary from handy “six-pack” sizes to sixty-litre trunks able to swallow a weekend’s worth of food or beer.
 No barbie or camping trip is complete without one.

 Cafés are one of the great joys of modern Australian life.
-Imported by southern European immigrants in the fifties, café culture in cities and resort towns is excellent, with most places acting as places to hang out with the morning papers as much as venues for healthy food throughout the day – a good bet for a modern bistro-style meal.
+Imported by southern European immigrants in the fifties, café culture in cities and resort towns is excellent, with most places acting as places to hang out with the morning papers and a coffee as much as venues for healthy food throughout the day.

 The hotel (ie pub) counter meal is another Aussie mainstay, and in places may be all that’s available: if it is, make sure you get there in time – meals in pubs are generally served from noon to 2.30pm and from 6pm to 8pm, and sometimes not at all on Sunday evening.
-The food is often simple but substantial; typically steak, salad and chips, fish and chips, perhaps a daily pie or curry and a pasta dish.
-In more upmarket areas and cities you’ll find more gastropub fare, with dishes such as pan-fried fish and mash, porterhouse steak, and lamb and rosemary sausages featuring alongside club sandwiches and home-made burgers.
+The food is often simple but substantial; typically steaks/fish and chips, perhaps a daily pie or curry, and a pasta dish.
+In smarter areas and in cities you’ll find more gastro-pub fare.

 In cities and bigger resorts, food courts, where dozens of small stalls compete to offer Thai, Chinese, Japanese or Italian food as well as burgers, steaks and sandwiches, often in the basements of office buildings or in shopping malls, are a good bet for a meal on the go.
 On the road, you may be limited to what’s available at the roadhouse, usually the lowest common denominator of reheated meat pies and microwaved ready-meals.